Early Action Deadline (For Dual Degree Applicants): November 1

 Enrollment Deposit Deadline: May 1

-To learn more about Freshman Admission and to apply, please visit our Freshman apply page.
+To learn more about First-Year Admission and to apply, please visit our First-Year apply page.

-Students admitted to Taubman College as Freshmen complete a four-year, 124-credit curriculum that allows them to develop the critical thinking, technical, and creative skills necessary to be successful as an architect.
+Students admitted to Taubman College as first-years complete a four-year, 124-credit curriculum that allows them to develop the critical thinking, technical, and creative skills necessary to be successful as an architect.

 To learn more about Preferred Admission and to apply, please visit our Preferred Admission apply page.